ForgeRock/tntp-pingone-davinci/docs/pingone_davinci_api/Readme.md

 ### Inputs
 ***
-Any data in the node state that needs to be sent to PingOne Verify for verification or authentication purposes.
+By default any data in the node state will be sent to the PingOne DaVinci flow in the nodeState input parameter.
+It is possible to filter the properties sent to PingOne DaVinci by using the Input property in the tree node configuration.

 ### Dependencies
 ***